noiseprotocol/noise_spec/noise.md

 the initial message based on some stored information about the responder (such as the responder's static public key).

 If the initiator's information is out-of-date the responder won't be able to decrypt the message.
-To handle this, the responder might choose to execute a different Noise handshake, known as a **fallback handshake**.
+To handle this, the responder might choose to switch to a different Noise protocol.

 To support this case Noise allows **fallback patterns**.
 Fallback patterns make use of the `fallback` pattern modifier (see [Section 8](#protocol-names-and-modifiers)).
 This modifier deletes the initiator's initial message, and adds any public keys sent in the clear in that message into the initiator's pre-message.
 Fallback patterns thus differ from regular patterns in two ways: